-I'm Erica Hannickel, and I've been growing orchids since 2005.
+I'm Erica Hannickel, a nonfiction author, and I've been growing orchids since 2005.
 It started like most orchiholic stories do: I was given a phalaenopsis, I stumbled into making it rebloom, and I was off to the races.
 I now own 150+ orchids and grow most of them indoors year-round.
 Because space is limited, I focus on smallish and fragrant orchids that need low to medium light and moderate temperatures.
 You might be surprised at how many orchids fit that category!

 I gardened with my grandmothers as a little girl.
 I'm a master gardener, I've founded several community gardens across three states, and am an avid organic kitchen gardener.
 I love visiting botanical gardens and orchid greenhouses all over the world.
 On the trip home, I pack the orchids I buy into every spare inch of my luggage.
 Clothes are often sacrificed for the cause.